 Students are required to maintain a satisfactory cumulative grade point average based on the total number of hours attempted as indicated below.

-Please note each school may have additional program specific requirements to maintain Good Standing (see page 25 of this Catalog).
+Please note each school may have additional program specific requirements to maintain Good Standing.

 Number of Hours Attempted Cumulative GPA

 0-23 1.75

 24+ 2.0